 This lighting rod for media tech lawsuits fittingly launched in January 2018 in New York, using a four-foot antenna mounted on the Trump International Hotel in Manhattan.
 With the announcement of the streaming service's rollout in Pittsburgh on July 23, Locast was available in 34 markets, including New York, Los Angeles, Chicago, Philadelphia, Dallas, Houston, San Francisco, Boston, Atlanta, Phoenix, Seattle, Denver, Baltimore, Madison, Wisconsin, and Portland, Oregon; along with Washington, D.C.; and Sioux Falls, Sioux City and Rapid City, South Dakota.
 Locast has also expanded into Puerto Rico.

 Up to the suspension of its services, Locast claimed more than 3 million viewers have signed up for the service.

-There is no subscriber cost for Locast, and the platform insn’t ad-supported, either.
-Donations, however are suggested by its nonprofit operator.
+There is no subscriber cost for Locast, and the platform isn’t ad-supported, either.
+Donations, however, are suggested by its nonprofit operator.
 The nonprofit service launched a GoFundMe page with the goal to raise $500,000.
 Locast, in addition, has a donate button on its website (the donation button is still there!), suggesting subscribers donate at least $5.50 per month.
 If subs don't donate, their streams will be interrupted every 15 minutes with a solicitation for donations.